aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

     a.
 Name the stack chatbot-demo.

     b.
-Set the following CloudFormation stack parameter to "yes":
+Set the CloudFormation stack parameter DeploymentMode to "DevTest"

-    - SageMakerStudioSupport – This will build the VPC endpoints, NAT gateway and IAM permissions needed to enable the demo to run in a SageMaker Studio environment.

-    c.
-Set the following CloudFormation stack parameters to "no":

-    - CreateStreamlitEcs - This will skip building the ECS web front end.
-    - CreateLambda - This will skip building the Lambda functions that set up the OpenSearch indices and respond to S3 events.
-Note that if the CreateLambda parameter is set to "yes" as described in the Production-like deployment, the deployed Lambda functions will take precedence over the SageMaker Studio notebooks that set up the OpenSearch model and manage the indexing of documents.
-These notebooks should not be run if the Lambda functions have been deployed, otherwise conflicts from duplicate processing will occur.

     d.
 It will take 20-30 minutes for the stack to complete.

 3. Create the SageMaker domain – After the stack is complete, run the script create_sagemaker_domain.sh in the sagemaker_studio folder of the code repository to create a SageMaker domain.
 CloudShell in the AWS console is a useful tool to run such a command.

 4. Create a user in the SageMaker domain – After the SageMaker domain is created, use the console to create a user in the domain and launch SageMaker Studio.

-5. Copy the SageMaker files from the code repository to Studio – After Studio launches, copy the files from the /sagemaker_studio/notebooks, sagemaker_studio/streamlit, /containers/streamlit folders of the code repository and file /containers/lambda-index/index_documents_helper.py into a single new folder in Studio.
+5. Copy the SageMaker files from the code repository to Studio – After Studio launches, copy the files from the /sagemaker_studio/notebooks folder of the code repository into the root folder in SageMaker Studio.

 6. Provide document base files – Drop sample document base files into the S3 bucket created by the stack.

-7. Run notebooks in Studio – If the CreateLambda CloudFormation parameter was set to "no" as described above, run notebook 1b, otherwise run notebook 1a to setup.
-Then run notebooks 2 and 3 to follow the process of populating OpenSearch indices and performing semantic searches.
-Select default SageMaker environment settings when opening notebooks.
-Notebook 9 may optionally be run to delete the indicies in OpenSearch.
+7. Run notebooks in Studio – Run notebooks 1 and 2 to create and populate the OpenSearch indices.
+Optionally, run notebook 3 to present questions and get responses.
+Follow the instructions and prerequisites in each notebook.

-8. Ask questions in the user interface – To use the user interface within the Studio environment in single-user mode, run the scripts setup.sh and run.sh.
-Click the link provided by the run.sh script to open a browser tab with the user interface and ask questions.
+8. Ask questions in the user interface – To use the user interface within the Studio environment in single-user mode, follow the instructions in notebook 4.

 ## Tunable parameters

-Several tunable parameters can be changed to best align with the use case:
+Several tunable parameters can be changed to best align with the use case.
+Default values will work in most cases.

 #### /cloudformation/chatbot_demo_cfn.yml